Hush (2016 feature film): Plot

-While attempting to escape through the second-story window, Maddie is shot in the leg by the killer with a crossbow bolt, but she manages to knock him off the roof and steal the weapon.
-Sarah's boyfriend, John, arrives at Maddie's house looking for Sarah.
-The killer poses as a police officer responding to a call, but John grows suspicious of him.
-He plans to attack the killer from behind with a rock, but Maddie distracts him by banging on the window, allowing the killer to stab him in the neck.
-As John bleeds to death, he puts the killer in a chokehold to buy Maddie enough time to escape, but she realizes that she will either be caught or bleed to death.
-Her only chance for survival is to kill her assailant.
+While a badly wounded Maddie struggles to cock the crossbow, Sarah's boyfriend, John, arrives looking for Sarah.
+The killer poses as a police officer responding to a call, but John grows suspicious when the killer drops Sarah's earring, which he took as a trophy.
+Before John can subdue the killer with a rock, Maddie inadvertently distracts him by banging on the window, and the killer fatally stabs him in the neck.
+A dying John puts the killer in a chokehold to allow Maddie to escape, but she realizes that if she flees, she will either be caught or bleed to death; her only chance for survival is to fight.